drvinceknight/pfm/_sources/building-tools/03-objects/why/main.md

 In methods the first variable is used to refer to the instance of a given class.
 It is conventional to use `self`.

-As an example let us consider this class:
+As an example consider this class:

 ```{code-cell} ipython3
 class PetDog: